-The SEN team will identify certain students who will benefit from more intensive programmes based on their needs.
-This support will be delivered through a variety of mediums- team teaching, group or individual support or a combination of all three.
+The AEN team will identify certain students who will benefit from more intensive programmes based on their needs.
+This support will be delivered through a variety of mediums - such as co-operative teaching, small group or individual support and/or a combination of all three.

-The school's academic tracking data may be used for consultation when the SEN team are allocating these supports.
+The school's academic tracking data, in consultation with ATHENA analysis, may be used for consultation when the AEN team are allocating these supports.

-Following a period of intervention, some students may no longer require additional teaching supports, some may require the same level, while others may require more intensive supports.
-As a result of this the support may change over time.
+Following a period of intervention, some students may no longer require additional teaching supports, some may require the same level, while others may require more intensive support.
+As a result of this and in line with the continuum of support the allocated AEN support may change over time.